 TGax Editor: Change the paragraphs below of this subclause as follows (#CID 16690):

-high Efficiency (HE) basic service set (BSS): A BSS inwhich a Beacon frame transmitted by an HE station (STA) includes the HE Operation element.9.4.2.237.3 HE PHY Capabilities Information field
+high Efficiency (HE) basic service set (BSS): The BSS indicated in a Beacon frame that contains an HE Operation element is an HE BSS. (#16690)

+9.4.2.237.3 HE PHY Capabilities Information field

 TGax Editor: Replace “Reserved” with “6 GHz Support” in bit B0 of the HE PHY Capabilities Information field.